Hungary is such an underrated country.

 The Cost of Accommodation in Hungary

-One of the most affordable ways to explore Hungary is by staying in a hostel.
+One of the cheapest ways to explore Hungary is by staying in a hostel.
 I’ve stayed in several as I’ve travelled around the country, and was impressed with the quality of the hostels, as well as the number of options to choose from.
 One of the more notable hostels in Hungary is Maverick City Lodge (dorms starting from 5,000 Ft [€16/$18] a night), as it consistently receives the best reviews of any hostel in the city.
 It’s in an amazing location, in the centre of the fabulous Jewish Quarter, is clean and modern, and perfect for solo travellers, as there’s so much going on for socialising.

 If you’re all about the tight budget and spending as little as possible in Hungary, there are slightly more affordable options for hostel living around the country.